How To Avoid A Midlife Crisis

 8. Say no.

 Accept the fact that you can't do everything well.
-Over committing can sap your energy and take you off track of your project plan.
+Overcommitting can sap your energy and leaves less time for you to do things that support your wellbeing.

 9. Learn to release your frustrations.

-Holding on to issues and resentments of the past will only keep your arms full and inhibit you from holding or even recognising the joys of today.
+Holding onto issues and resentments of the past will only keep your arms full and inhibit you from recognising and appreciating the joys of today.
+Talk it through with a counsellor or friend, so you can release any pent up issues in a healthy way.

 10. Keep a sense of humour.

-Laughter can be the best stress buster on this planet.
+Laughter can be the best stress buster on the planet.
 Learn to find humour midlife as you experience challenges throughout the day.